Oklahoma City Comets: Oklahoma and Oklahoma City RedHawks (1998–2014)

-Prior to the 2009 season, the team once again named itself after its home city.
-The minor renaming was accompanied by new logos and a new color scheme.
-The team's name change to the Oklahoma City RedHawks was made to honor Oklahoma City citizens who paid for the ballpark through a temporary one-cent sales tax to fund the Metropolitan Area Projects Plan or MAPS.
+Before the 2009 season, the team added "City" to its name to honor residents who paid for the ballpark through a temporary one-cent sales tax to fund the Metropolitan Area Projects Plan, or MAPS.
+The renamed Oklahoma City RedHawks also introduced new logos and a new color scheme.

 Luis Mendoza pitched a no-hitter for the RedHawks on August 14, 2009.

-Pitchers Dustin Nippert and Luis Mendoza recorded the two no-hitters in team history (since 1998).
-Nippert recorded the RedHawks' first no-hitter on June 29, 2008, at Johnny Rosenblatt Stadium in Omaha, Nebraska against the Omaha Royals.
-The Redhawks won the seven-inning game, the first of a doubleheader, 2–0.
-Nippert walked two batters and struck out five in the first Oklahoma City professional baseball no-hitter since August 13, 1996, when Rick Helling recorded a perfect game for the 89ers).

-Mendoza pitched the team's first nine-inning no-hitter on August 14, 2009, against the Salt Lake Bees at Bricktown Ballpark.
+Pitcher Luis Mendoza pitched the team's first nine-inning no-hitter on August 14, 2009, against the Salt Lake Bees at Bricktown Ballpark.
 He threw 125 pitches, including 74 for strikes.
 He walked six and struck out six batters in the 5–0 win.

 Six players have hit three home runs in a single game.
 Adrián González became the first to accomplish the offensive feat on May 24, 2005, at Albuquerque.
 He went 3-for-4 with five RBI.
 All three of Nelson Cruz's hits on July 19, 2008, against Memphis were home runs.
 He went 3-for-5 with five RBI in the game.
 Nate Gold went 4-for-5 with three homers and four RBI on July 28, 2008, at Colorado Springs.
 Chad Tracy hit three homers on June 27, 2010, against Omaha, finishing the game 3-for-3 with five RBI.
 Mike Hessman went 4-for-4 with three homers on June 3, 2012, against Iowa.
 Matt Duffy went 3-for-4 with three homers and three RBI on June 9, 2014, against Salt Lake.